oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6907_size/35_mm_id_55_mm_od_10_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6907 Size 35 Mm Id 55 Mm Od 10 Mm Depth
+# Hardware Bearing 6900 Series 6907 Size 35 mm Id 55 mm Od 10 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base